Last updated: 06.08.2018

 - Got to ESC > Shortcuts > Drones to set your own keybindings.

-- In the drone window you can set the behavior of the drones to “Agressive” or “Passive”.
+- In the drone window you can click on the burger menue (the stacked bars in the upper left corner) to set the behavior of the drones to “Agressive” or “Passive”.
 When set “Agressive” the drones automatically attack everything that shoots – and hits – your own ship.
+But the aggressor has to be within the drone control range of your ship.
 These settings are vital for AFK-Ratting.
 Focus fire tells all drones to attack one target at a time.
 In practice this does not always work, so keep an eye on it.

 If you feel like you didn’t fully understand some of the things I explained in this article you can look at these pages from EVE University: Drones, Drone 101 and Drone 102